MOMENTUM

 Momentum aims to accelerate equity in computing and technology through the generation of new knowledge about what works (and what does not) in diversifying the tech workforce, with a special focus on educational pathways.

-Simply put, it is critical to achieve greater momentum.
+Simply put, it is critical to achieve greater Momentum.

 Update on Collaboration with the Center for Inclusive Computing